LibreGamingManifest/libre-gaming-engines/libprocu-dialogue/doc/libprocu-dialogue-documentation.md

 - Custom event and event calls
 - Local and Global variables
 - Variables with scope, either local to a single script or global between all scripts
-- Dynamic conversations (based on input parameters)
+- Conditions (variable, or named).
 - Complex conditions or logic without scripting
-- Conditions (variable, or named).
 - Allows conditional flow in conversations, giving you the power to script functions that determine the availability of responses
 - Implements a way for NPCs to have different responses based on  different conditions, allowing them to greet you differently or say different things
 - Has a system to dynamically replace text in the dialogue by  utilizing a table of Dynamic Text Functions (which you can write your own  functions for).
 NPCs can greet you by name.
 - Allows NPC phrases to be chained into one another for such a purpose as a “next” button like in Zelda where text is split between multiple  boxes
 - Possibility to convert from other formats (Twine, Ink, DlgSystem, ...)
 - Inventory app to list actors, dialogues, moods as a script for voice acting
 - Comes with a dialogue node editor